tenmark86/simple_shell/README.md

 #### DESCRIPTION

-**Simple SHell** is a homebrewed **sh**-compatible command language interpreter that executes commands read from the standard input or from a file.
+**Simple_shell** is a homebrewed **sh**-compatible command language interpreter that executes commands read from the standard input or from a file.
 Everytime a command is executed in the interactive method described above it will print the shell prompt again after execution is finished.
 Its use is very similar to the *sh* command line interpreter with the exceptions listed below.

 #### OPTIONS